320+ General knowledge questions and answers to choose from for your virtual quiz - TheNewsTrace

 - Title the most popular chilli pepper on the planet.

-- In accordance to McDonalds’ official web site, what number of energy does an everyday Massive Mac include?
+- In accordance to McDonalds’ official web site, what number of energy does a daily Massive Mac include?
 (Settle for to the closest 10)

-- What are the 2 essential elements of a Darkish and Stormy cocktail?
+- What are the 2 important components of a Darkish and Stormy cocktail?

 - Title the 2019 winner of the Nice British Bake Off.